uzagoranski/databox-challenge/PLAYBOOK.md

 ## Architecture

-There was quite some research made when I was deciding what architecture approach to use.
-At the end, I decided to go with a modified "Clean Architecture" approach, where our project is structured in the following way:
+There was quite some research made when we were deciding what architecture approach to use.
+At the end, we decided to go with a modified "Clean Architecture" approach, where our project is structured in the following way:
 - `.husky` - pre-commit and pre-push hooks
 - `src` - the most relevant directories and files, implementing the core logic and functionalities